vbrin27/react-samples/README.md

 # react-samples

-I have created this application to keep track of sample applications I am working on under single roof while learning React.
+I have created this application to keep track of sample applications I am working while learning React on under single roof.